blucz/coco-r-fsharp/README.md

 If you've tried to use the official Coco/R F# port and found that it generates broken F# code, you've come to the right place.

-Note: I didn't design Coco/R. All I did here is improve the F# code output bit.
-For more information on the project as a whole, please see http://www.ssw.uni-linz.ac.at/coco/
+Note: I didn't design Coco/R. All I did here is improve the F# code generator.
+For more information on the project as a whole, see http://www.ssw.uni-linz.ac.at/coco/

 Features:
 - generates code that works with current F# compilers